 Questions to ask: Do I have enough money to buy a home?
 How is my credit?
 Have I saved enough for a down payment?
 Do I have enough for a monthly mortgage, upkeep and expenses?
 Even if I have some money saved, will I need to use it elsewhere in the next 12 to 36 months?

 Why renting may not always be the more expensive option

 When I worked in NYC, we got ridiculous Christmas bonuses at the hedge fund where I was employed.
 RIDICULOUS.

-My colleague Jen, (who is a now a famous author, mentor and friend) thought the idea of owning a home was ridiculous.
-I began slowly warming to the idea and she strongly discouraged me against it.
+My colleague Jen (who is now an author, mentor and friend) thought the idea of owning a home was ridiculous.
+I began slowly warming to the idea of buying, and she strongly discouraged me against it.